VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 development team with the existing system.

 This is a great opportunity for you to contribute to the learning
-experience: go ahead and implement another bounded context, integrate it into the Contoso Conference Management System, and write another chapter of the journey describing your experiences.
+experience: go ahead and implement another bounded context (see the outstanding stories in the [product backlog][backlog]), integrate it into the Contoso Conference Management System, and write another chapter of the journey describing your experiences.